What is a marketing funnel? How they work, stages, and examples

 Positive interactions during and after the purchase stage can help influence whether a shopper becomes a repeat customer.
 Without a plan for fostering customer loyalty, brands may find that many customers make a single purchase and move on.
 On average, it costs a brand five times more to acquire a new customer than retain an existing one,2 which is why some marketers also call this phase the “engagement” stage.
 To build loyalty, it’s important to continue engaging with customers who have invested in your brand’s products or services.

-Effective engagement marketing, such as email nurture campaigns, social media activations and loyalty programmes can be impactful when it comes to building brand loyalty with customers.
+Effective engagement marketing, such as email nurture campaigns, social media activations, and loyalty programs can be impactful when it comes to building brand loyalty with customers.
 At the end of this stage, the goal is that you’ve earned loyal, satisfied customers who become brand advocates and lifelong customers.

-Caption: There are four stages of the marketing funnel: 1) awareness, 2) consideration, 3) conversion and 4) loyalty.
-A brand’s goal in each stage is to 1) attract, 2) inform, 3) convert and 4) engage customers.
+There are four stages of the marketing funnel: 1) awareness, 2) consideration, 3) conversion, and 4) loyalty.
+A brand’s goal in each stage is to 1) attract, 2) inform, 3) convert, and 4) engage customers.

 An example of a successful full-funnel approach is Osmo.
 The team implemented a full-funnel strategy to stand out in a crowded STEM toy space and reach new and existing customers at different stages of their buying journey.
 Learn how Osmo helped increased brand awareness with Amazon Ads.

 Without measurement and analysis, it’s impossible to know the effectiveness of a brand’s full-funnel marketing strategy.
-Here are three approaches for measuring and optimising your full-funnel strategy.
+Here are three approaches for measuring and optimizing your full-funnel strategy.